mezstd/littlefs/SPEC.md

 #### `0x4ff` LFS_TYPE_DELETE

 Deletes the file with this id.
-An inverse to create, this tag moves over any files neighboring this id similar to a deletion from an ephemeral array of files.
+An inverse to create, this tag moves over any files neighboring this id similar to a deletion from an imaginary array of files.

+#### `0x0xx` LFS_TYPE_NAME

+Associates the id with a file name and file type.

+The data contains the file name stored as an ASCII string (may be expanded to UTF8 in the future).

+The chunk field in this tag indicates an 8-bit file type which can be one of the following.

+Currently, the name tag must precede any other tags associated with the id and can not be reassigned without deleting the file.

+#### `0x001` LFS_TYPE_REG

+Initializes the id + name as a regular file.

+How each file is stored depends on its struct tag, which is described below.

 #### `0x002` LFS_TYPE_DIR

-Marks an id as a directory.
+Initializes the id + name as a directory.

-#### `0x001` LFS_TYPE_REG

-Marks an id as a regular file.
+Directories in littlefs are stored on disk as a linked-list of metadata pairs, each pair containing any number of files in alphabetical order.
+A pointer to the directory is stored in the struct tag, which is described below.

 #### `0x0ff` LFS_TYPE_SUPERBLOCK

-Marks an id as a superblock entry.
+Initializes the id as a superblock entry.

+#### `0x2xx` LFS_TYPE_STRUCT

+Associates the id with an on-disk data structure.

+The exact layout of the data depends on the data structure type stored in the chunk field and can be one of the following.

+Any type of struct supercedes all other structs associated with the id.
+For example, appending a ctz-struct replaces an inline-struct on the same file.

 #### `0x200` LFS_TYPE_DIRSTRUCT